blikblum/slick-router/docs/router-configuration.md

 ## Intercepting Links

-By default, when using pushState, the server must be configured to support it (i.e. redirect all non static resources to index html) otherwise the browser would just do a full page refresh on every click of a link.
+When using pushState is necessary to intercept link clicks otherwise the browser would just do a full page refresh on every click of a link.

-Slick Router provides `interceptLinks` function which allows to use pushState without server configuration
+Slick Router automatically handles that when using [routerLinks](middlewares/routerlinks.md) middleware or `interceptLinks` function

 The clicks **are** intercepted only if: